lmontopo/lmontopo.github.io/content/lessons.md

 * `$ chmod` : changes the reading, writing and executing permissions of a file.
 I read about this from a book, and then two days later I needed to use this command!
 I'll talk more in detail about this command in the next seciton.

-* `$ sudo` :  This is a command that I have been using for a while without fully understanding it.
-All I understood was that to call certain commands we must first call `sudo` and provide our password.
+* `$ sudo` :  This is a command that I've been using for a while without fully understanding it.
+What I understood was that to call certain commands we must first call `sudo` and provide our password.
 While this is true, it misses the big picture of what sudo *does*.
-Sudo's man page provides a rather good explanation of the command: "**sudo** allows a permitted user to execute a command as the superuser or as another user".
+Sudo's man page provides a rather good explanation of the command: "**sudo** allows a permitted user to execute a command as the superuser[^1] or as another user".
 In fact, `sudo another_user` can be called to carry out a command as if you were 'another_user'.
-Superuser[^1] is the default user which is used when no other user is specified.
-So, calling `sudo` with no other argument will allow me to call commands as if I were the superuser and give me extra privileges.
+The superuser is the default user when no other user is specified.
+So, calling `sudo` with no other argument will allow me to call commands as if I were the superuser, thus giving me extra privileges.

 * `$ alias alias_name="command"` : creates an alias for the command!
 An **alias** is a shortcut for other bash commands.
 A useful tutorial (with examples!) on this topic can be found [here][1].
 With [Geoff][4]'s help I made my very first alias for a really ugly looking git command.
 Here it is: